mitranim/jisp/readme.md

 #### Spread Into List

-In a list, prefix elements with `...` to pour their elements inside the list, flattening it:
+In a list, prefix elements with `...` or `…` to pour their elements inside the list, flattening it:

     `(1 2 ...`(3 4) ...`(4 5))  |    (1 2 3 4 4 5)